Samsung's Galaxy S20 cameras: AI tools and gimmicky zooms

 Now, the S20 Ultra can be used at its full resolutions, but in regular use the pixels will be combined to make a 12-megapixel camera.
 That means that nine pixels will be joined together in a process called nona-binning to create a single, light-gulping pixel.

 Now, about those zooms.
-All the phones have decent, but not amazing, optical zooms, with a 3X zoom on the S20/S20+ and a 4X optical zoom on the S20 Ultra.
-On top of that, you'll get a 10X hybrid optical zoom on the S20 Ultra.
+All the phones have decent, but not amazing, optical zooms, with a 3X on the S20/S20+ and a 4X on the S20 Ultra.
+On top of that, you'll get a 10X hybrid zoom on the S20 Ultra.

 The most attention grabbing, and arguably gimmicky feature, however, is the 30 times digital/hybrid zoom on the S20 and S20+ and insane 100 times digital zoom on the S20 Ultra.
 They work by exploiting the very high resolution of the sensors, along with the optical zoom and stabilization features.
 The result is what Samsung calls a Space Zoom that lets you zoom right into someone's eyeball even if they're across the room.

-As we learned in during our hands-on preview, this feature is cool, but incredible hard to use.
+As we learned in our hands-on, this feature is cool, but incredibly hard to use.
 When zoomed in at 100X, any jitter in your hands will be transmitted instantly to the image.
 In fact, during its event, Samsung previewed the feature by mounting its smartphone on a tripod.
 On top of that, we found that the images ended up being too fuzzy and overprocessed.
 Still, it was impressive to see Samsung's demo as they zoomed right in to the Alcatraz prison, which started out as barely a dot on the screen.

-As you'd expect, Samsung has also introduced a number of AI camera features for all its new phones.
+As you'd expect, Samsung also introduced a number of AI camera features for all its new phones.
 The best one is called Single Take (above), and uses deep learning to capture different versions of the same moment using different cameras.
 It spends up to 10 seconds shooting, giving you a large number of stills and short video clips to choose from.
 If you can't decide, your S20 will choose the one it thinks is "best" based on framing and other parameters.
 That could be ideal if you want to capture a moment but really don't feel like thinking about composition, etc.

 On top of the photo goodness, Samsung has also introduced something new: 8K video capture.
 Yes, that's way too much for anyone to use, unless you're one of the few people who have a Samsung 8K TV.
 However, it also has a feature called 8K Video Snap that lets you pull a 33-megapixel still from a clip.
 Still, the video camera does have other useful features, like the Super Steady anti-rolling image stabilization and professional color control.